fp-works/2019-winter-Haskell-school/README.md

 You can submit your assignment to this path `cis194/week1/Yourname`, replace Yourname with your own.

-if you don't do your homework and expect to be a Haskell programmer in the end of this course just by coming to/reading the lecture, you are kidding yourself.
+*If you don't do your homework and expect to be a Haskell programmer in the end of this course just by coming to/reading the lecture, you are kidding yourself.*

 ## Other resources